Llandaff Cathedral: Post-medieval to Victorian period

 During the English Civil War, the cathedral was overrun by Parliamentarian troops.
 Along with other destruction, the troops seized the books of the cathedral library, taking them to Cardiff Castle, where they were burned along with many copies of the Book of Common Prayer.
 Among those invited to the castle to warm themselves by the fire on that cold winter day, were the wives of some sequestered clergymen.
 Also during this time of unrest, a man named Milles, who claimed to be a practising Puritan, appropriated portions of the cathedral for his own gain.
 Milles set up a tavern in the cathedral, used part of it as a stable, turned the choir area into a pen for his calves and used the font as a trough for his pigs.

 The southwest tower suffered major damage in the Great Storm of 1703 and by 1720, was in a state of collapse.
 The damage to the cathedral was so extensive that the church seriously considered removal of the see to Cardiff in 1717.
-Between 1720 and 1723 a series of storms proceeded to damage the cathedral further, bringing down sections of the roof as well as other destruction.
+Thomas Hancorne, a jacobite prominent in High Church circles, was prebendary of Llandaff from 1718 to 1731.
+Between 1720 and 1723 a series of storms damaged the cathedral further, bringing down sections of the roof.
 The collapse of 1723 forced worship services to be confined to the Lady Chapel and closed the western entrance of the cathedral entirely.

 Thirty years after the cathedral roof collapsed, the chapter asked an architect, John Wood, the Elder, to prepare estimates and plans to restore the cathedral.
 In 1734 work began on a new cathedral, designed by Wood.
 Wood produced an Italian temple style edifice, working only on the eastern portion of the building, while leaving the remaining western half in ruins.
 What Wood was trying to build at Llandaff was not Italian, but a recreation of Solomon's Temple.
 Another sixteen years passed before the chapter solicited funds to repair the western half of the building.
 Wood's plans were to replace the western entrance of the cathedral with a tower and rustic porch.
 No changes were made to the western entrance until Wyatt and Prichard began their work in 1841, when the damage to the western portion of the structure was repaired and all traces of the Italian temple work by Wood had been removed from the cathedral.